UW-Macrostrat/macrostrat/map-integration/README.md

 # Homogenization

 Manual cleanup to tables to prepare them for importing.
 Not yet well-documented.

+We will import the `<source_id>_polygons` and `<source_id>_linestrings` table.
+`<source_id>_points` is ignored for now in Macrostrat's current processing, but should be retained in case we want to track point data (especially, bedding orientations) in the future.

+- Set the `ready` field to `true` for fields that have been prepared for import.
+  This allows data not matching Macrostrat's current structure (especially, contacts with certainty information) to be retained for eventual use if desired.

 # Processing
 Processing a source involves matching, refreshing lookup tables, building an `rgeom`, refreshing carto tables for lines, and rolling tiles.
 While these steps can be done individually, they should be done all at once by using `process_source.py`.